Last updated: July 1, 2026

 - Adding alt text and internal links

 These are foundational for SEO and UX.
-A little training goes a long way here.
+A little training goes a long way, and small consistency errors are easy to avoid once you follow a checklist.

 - Connecting forms to email automation tools